Azure/ADX-in-a-Day-Lab1/README.md

 ### Challenge 1: Create an ADX cluster
 To use Azure Data Explorer (ADX), you first have to create a free ADX cluster, and create one or more databases in that cluster.
 Each database has tables.
 Then you can ingest data into a database so that you can run queries against it.

 In this Challenge, you will create a Free cluster and a database.
-You will run simple KQl query in Kusto Web Explorer (KWE UI).
+You will run simple KQL query in Kusto Web Explorer (KWE UI).

 **Expected Learning Outcomes:**
-- Use Free ADX cluster creation for the purpose of learning KQL and this workshop
+- Create and work with Free ADX cluster.

 ---
 #### Task 1: Create an ADX cluster